-After you have read all the information below, use the buttons above to either register as a new entrant or log in to your existing CDA account to manage your entries or purchase new ones (buttons will only be available during the submission timeline).
+After you have read all the information below, please use the button above to login/register, manage your entries or purchase new ones (buttons will only be available during the submission timeline).

 If you have questions regarding the program itself or your entry (requirements, categories, etc.), please contact Michelle VonderBrink (email@example.com) by email.

 This year we will be celebrating again together in person!
 The Award night is scheduled for November 3rd, 2023 – to be held at Memorial Hall, from 6:00-9:00.

 - The online awards submission system opens for professionals on August 30th, 2023.